Wilfred Owen: Death

 Owen was killed in action on 4 November 1918 during the crossing of the Sambre–Oise Canal, exactly one week (almost to the hour) before the signing of the Armistice which ended the war, and was promoted to the rank of Lieutenant the day after his death.
 His mother received the telegram informing her of his death on Armistice Day, as the church bells in Shrewsbury were ringing out in celebration.
 Owen is buried at Ors Communal Cemetery, Ors, in northern France.
-The inscription on his gravestone, chosen by his mother Susan, is a quotation from his poetry: "SHALL LIFE RENEW THESE BODIES?
+The inscription on his gravestone was modified from his poetry by his mother, Susan; she omitted the trailing question mark which questions faith to present Owen as more pious: "SHALL LIFE RENEW THESE BODIES?
 OF A TRUTH ALL DEATH WILL HE ANNUL" W.O.